Blog

 Exclusion Monitoring for Vendor Owners

-By now, we all have been made aware of the HHS Office of Inspector General OIG’s position on exclusion monitoring.
+By now, we all have been made aware of the HHS-OIG’s position on exclusion monitoring.
 Did you know that not only do OIG exclusions pertain to individuals, but entities or third-party healthcare vendors as well?
-Accordingly, risk-averse and compliant programs include monthly exclusion monitoring for all employed staff, vendors, third-party suppliers and those who order, at the medical direction of, or prescribe items or services.
+Accordingly, risk-averse and compliant programs include monthly exclusion monitoring for all employed staff, vendors, third-party suppliers, and those who order, at the medical direction of, or prescribe items or services.

 According to the OIG, an excluded “person”, whether as an individual or entity, may not provide services that are payable by federal healthcare program dollars.
 The OIG Special Advisory also advises that this is true regardless of whether the person is an employee, a contractor, a volunteer, or has any other relationship with the *Provider/Employer (Page 12).